MediaBrowser/emby-web-plugins-soundeffects/README.md

 * name is your package name, and should have no spaces or special characters.
 This is a package name and is intended to be unique.
 Changing the name will cause the application to view it as a completely new package.
 * update displayName as desired.
-* update thumbUrl to supply an image for display
+* update thumb to supply an image for display. this should be 16*9.
+It can be a relative or full url.
-* if desired, update backdropUrl to supply a background image
+* if desired, update backdrop to supply a background image. this should be 16*9.
+It can be a relative or full url.

 # plugin.js